Klimaatlas/KAPy/docs/configuration/config.md

   - **`xmax`** *(number, required)*: Eastern boundary of domain. .
   - **`ymin`** *(number, required)*: Southern boundary of domain. .
   - **`ymax`** *(number, required)*: Northern boundary of domain. .
-- **`tables`**: Paths to configuration tables.
+- **`configurationTables`**: Paths to configuration tables.
 See the documentation for each table separately.
 Cannot contain additional properties.
   - **`inputs`** *(string, required)*: Path to input configuration table, relative to working directory.
 See (inputs.md) for more detail.
   - **`indicators`** *(string, required)*: Path to indicator configuration table, relative to working directory.
 See (indicators.md) for more detail.
   - **`scenarios`** *(string, required)*: Path to scenario configuration table, relative to working directory.
 See (scenarios.md) for more detail.